Adult-Gerontology Acute Care Nurse Practitioner Certification (AGACNP-BC®)

 Credential Awarded: AGACNP-BC®

-The ANCC Adult-Gerontology Acute Care Nurse Practitioner board certification examination is a competency based entry-level examination that provides a valid and reliable assessment of the clinical knowledge and skills of the nurse practitioner.
+The ANCC Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) board certification examination is a competency-based entry-level examination that provides a valid and reliable assessment of the clinical knowledge and skills of the AGACNP.
 This certification aligns with the Consensus Model for APRN Regulation: Licensure, Accreditation, Certification and Education.
-Once you complete eligibility requirements to take the certification examination and successfully pass the exam, you are awarded the credential: Adult-Gerontology Acute Care Nurse Practitioner-Board Certified (AGACNP-BC).
+Once you complete eligibility requirements to take the certification examination and successfully pass the exam, you are awarded the credential: AGACNP-BC (Adult-Gerontology Acute Care Nurse Practitioner-Board Certified).
 This credential is valid for 5 years.
 You can continue to use this credential by maintaining your license to practice and meeting the renewal requirements in place at the time of your certification renewal.
 The Accreditation Board for Specialty Nursing Certification accredits this ANCC certification.

 See below for instruction and pricing for new and renewal applications.

 You may apply for this computer-based test year round and test during a 90-day window at a time and location convenient to you.
 The exam allows 3.5 hours to answer 175 questions (150 scored plus 25 pretest questions that are not scored).
 For exam prep resources, scroll down to view Study Aids.
 If you do not pass a certification exam, learn about retesting..

 STEP 1: Confirm Pricing and Eligibility